Pupwiz/my-debian/simple-cdd-conf/custom_extras/pkg-src/etcskel-1.0/data/etc/skel/README.md

         ssh-add
         mr update

+3. Check installation logs and resolve issues.
+You may need to manually execute some failed command from postinstallation script, if they fail due network issues, for example.
+For example, GPG keys or 3rd party repositories may be temporary unavailable during installation.
+Use project, obtained on previous step to find postinstallation script.

+	sudo less /var/log/installer/syslog
+	less ~/Projects/my-debian/simple-cdd-conf/profiles/nick-i3-deb.postinst

-3. Create symlinks for downloaded dot files with `stow`.
+4. Create symlinks for downloaded dot files with `stow`.
 Your dot files will be stored in the git repository in the `~/Projects/my-debian/dotfiles` folder.
    You may change them there and commit to the local repository.
 If you amended your `~/.mrconfig` to use your own forks/repositories, you will be